-Future Contractual Obligations and Commitment
+Future Contractual Obligations and Commitments

-As of March 31, 2017, we had no future contractual obligations and commitments.
+As of June 30, 2017, other than noted below, we had no future contractual obligations and commitments.
 Future contractual obligations and commitments are based on the terms of the relevant agreements and appropriate classification of items under GAAP as currently in effect.
 Future events could cause actual payments to differ from these amounts.